soosbk/KMU/2021-1/computer_network/README.md

 - stop and wait .py

-- Folder - final exam
+- Protocol Scenario- final exam
 Scenario coding using socket, processing for layer and receiver/sender

 #===== final exam =====